UofT-DSI/sql/03_instructional_team/markdown_slides/slides_05.md

 - `CROSS JOIN` creates an unfiltered Cartesian Product
 - They are not joined on any columns
-- Recall our deck of cards example in Module 2:
+- Recall our deck of cards example in Session 2:
 ```
     SELECT suit, rank
     FROM suits